arwazkhan189/Weather-app/README.md

 # Weather-app
-A simple weather app created using HTML, CSS , JavaScript and openweather API.
+A simple weather app created using HTML, CSS, JavaScript, and openweather API.